tkumata/raspi-stat/README.md

 # Raspberry Pi 3 Some Tools

-If you set to force_turbo=1 in /boot/config.txt, these scripts are useless.
+If you set to force\_turbo=1 in /boot/config.txt, these scripts are useless.

+This project is my memo.
+So please ignore this project.

 ## movie2gif.sh